hackergrrl/nano-ecs/README.md

 Components should be lean, primarily data containers, leaving all the heavy lifting for the systems.

 ### Creating Systems

-In TinyECS, there is no formal notion of a system.
+In nano-ecs, there is no formal notion of a system.
 A system is considered any context in which entities and their components are updated.
 As to how this occurs will vary depending on your use.

-In the example of a game, mainting a list of systems that are instantiated with some sort of IoC container that request a list of entities seems like a good idea.
+In the example of a game, maintaining a list of systems that are instantiated with some sort of IoC container that request a list of entities seems like a good idea.

 ```
 function PhysicsSystem(entities)